Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-These four model classes each lead to different restrictions, and ultimately affect what policies we can learn from this experiment.
-This is partly because even with infinite data the models may not be identifiable.
-But, it is also because with finite data there is a different amount of uncertainty on each model class.
-Figure~\ref{fig:nvca_widths} depicts this information by showing how the empirical size of the model class (vertical axis), defined in Equation~\eqref{eq:emp_width}, changes with the the desired confidence level $1 - \alpha$ (horizontal axis).
-Recall that the size when the confidence level is zero serves as a proxy for the population size of the model class defined in Equation~\eqref{eq:width}.
+To diagnose the amount of information available in each model class, we use the size measure $\widehat{\mathcal{S}}(\widehat{\mathcal{T}}_n(\alpha), \Pi; \tilde{\pi})$.
+Figure~\ref{fig:nvca_widths} depicts this information by showing how the size of the model class (vertical axis), changes with the desired confidence level $1 - \alpha$ (horizontal axis) for each risk score and model class.
+We also show the difference in the size for the NVCA rule when fixing the threshold to the existing value versus including it as a decision variable.

-For the additive outcome and effect models, the size is zero when the confidence level is zero, implying that these models are identifiable.
-This is due to the structure of the NVCA flag rule: for given values of the covariates, it is possible to observe cases with the flag set to zero or one.
-When taking into account the statistical uncertainty, the widths increase.
-This is primarily due to greater uncertainty for cases with a flag of 1, which account for only 16\% of the cases.
-The size for flag~1 (orange) determines the overall size (purple) and so the lines overlap.
+There is a stark difference in the amount of information between the different risk scores within the same model class.
+Under the additive model for the NVCA rule, the size is zero when the confidence level is zero, implying that this model is identifiable.
+This is due to the structure of the NVCA flag rule: for any given value of a covariate, it is possible to observe cases with the flag set to zero or one.
+When accounting for the statistical uncertainty, the size increases, but it is substantially smaller than the size for the FTA and NCA rules, both of which are near or at the maximum value of 2.
+Because these risk scores have 6 levels, we would need to observe cases with all 6 levels for any given value of a covariate in order to identify the additive model.
+Overall, there is little information available to support changing the FTA and NCA scoring rules.